-As disclosed in Note 15 to the separate financial statements, the carrying value of investments in subsidiaries is 177,164,898/- as at 31st December 2019.
+As disclosed in Note 15 to the separate financial statements, the carrying value of investments in subsidiaries is 177,164,898/- as at 31st December 2020.
 In line with IAS 36- impairment of assets, when the objective evidence of impairment exists, the Company should perform an impairment assessment over its net investment in such companies by comparing its carrying amount to the recoverable amount.
-However, such assessment is yet to perform by the Company as at 31st December 2019.
-As a result, we were unable to determine whether any adjustment relating to the carrying value of investment in subsidiaries is required in the separate financial statements.
+However, such assessment is yet to perform by the Company as at 31st December 2020.